 The Jazz comes only with one engine - the brand's e:HEV powertrain.
 This is a full-Hybrid unit - so properly electrified like a Toyota Yaris Hybrid, rather than being only mildly electrified like the MHEV unit you can now have in a Ford Fiesta.
 The difference is important because a full-Hybrid can have far more reliance on battery power, especially in urban conditions.
 In this case, it's a 1.5-litre unit putting out 108bhp which uses two electric motors and a compact lithium-ion battery pack.
 The combustion engine sends drive through a clever fixed-gear auto transmission which Honda reckons is smoother and more efficient than the type of belt-driven CVT set-up the Jazz had before (and the one that Toyota uses in its hybrids).
 Basically the whole set-up is a downsized version of the 2.0-litre electrified engine used in the CR-V Hybrid and as there, you get selectable drive modes.
 Most of the time at the wheel of this Honda you'll be in 'Hybrid Drive', which combines the engine and the battery pack in the most efficient way possible while recovering electricity from deceleration and storing it for future use.
 'EV Drive' forces the Jazz to run in electric-only mode (though it can only do that for very short distances).
 And the 'Engine Drive' setting combines the petrol engine and the electric motor output for maximum performance.
 In this mode, the e:HEV powertrain gives the Jazz a 0-62mph time of 9.4 seconds and a maximum speed of 108mph.

-Honda has changed just about everything possible on the outside but it's a Jazz and you know what?
+With this generation model, Honda has changed just about everything possible on the outside but it's a Jazz and you know what?
 It still looks like a Jazz.
 Slightly bulbous and unthreatening it remains but some of the detailing is now a bit sassier.
 At the front, the split A-pillars are designed to improve forward visibility and there's a pair of larger headlights and a chunkier bumper compared to the old model.
 It's still pretty compact though, measuring in at about 4-metres in length.
 At the rear, the previous model's vertically-stacked lights make way for more conventional horizontal units.
-Choose the SUV-inspired Jazz Crosstar model and you get roof rails, an elevated ride height, black plastic cladding around the wheel arches, two-tone paint and a bespoke grille, all in an attempt to introduce more of a Crossover vibe to this supermini.
-Inside, there are wider 'body-stabilising' front seats supposed to reduce fatigue on longer journeys and the dash has a more minimalist, uncluttered look.
-Its centre touchscreen has smartphone-style swipe technology and incorporates wireless 'Apple CarPlay'/'Android Auto' smartphone-mirroring.
-There's also a digital instrument cluster.
+It certainly still feels very spacious when you take a seat behind the wheel in the clean, minimalist cabin, with plenty of head and elbow room.
+A mini-MPV feel is much in evidence here - the high seating position, the panoramic windscreen and the A-pillar quarter lights, which give an exceptionally wide front three-quarter view.
+That's also aided by the slim, low-set instrument panel, which features a thin-rimmed two-spoke steering wheel borrowed from the smaller Honda e.
+Through this, you view a somewhat low-resolution 7-inch TFT screen offering a wide range of information that can initially look somewhat randomly displayed until you figure out what everything is and why it's there.
+Everything else you'll need to know can be found on the centre-stack display, which will be a 9-inch 'Honda CONNECT' touchscreen provided you've avoided entry-level trim.
+This includes 'Apple CarPlay'/'Android Auto' smartphone-mirroring and voice control via a 'Honda Personal Assistant', which offers the potential for instruction-based conversations.
+The seat design is much improved thanks to 30mm of extra padding.
+And there's plenty of space to store things thanks to neat touches like this double glovebox design.
 Perhaps the best news though, is that Honda's clever 'Magic Seat' design remains in the rear, giving owners the option of either folding the rear bench flat or flipping up the seat bases to create a taller load space.
 Boot capacity is 298-litres with the rear seat in place - or 1,203-litres with it folded.

 You'd hope that with all that hybrid technology on board, this Jazz would be a frugal thing and, by and large, it is.
 The standard model has claimed WLTP-rated combined cycle economy and emissions figures of 62.8mpg and 102g/km.
-For the top Crosstar variant, the figures are 58.9mpg and 110g/km.
+For the top 'EX Style' variant, the figures are 61.4mpg and 105g/km.
 Many customers will want to budget ahead for scheduled maintenance with fixed-price scheme called 'Five'.
 It includes five years' worth of maintenance, an extended warranty for this period and roadside assistance breakdown cover should the unexpected happen.
 This can be transferred to a new owner if you sell the car before the service plan has expired.
 Residual values are expected to be significantly better than most other supermini segment rivals.
 And the three year 90,000 mile warranty is better than the package you get from many competitors too.
 In addition, surface corrosion is covered for three years, exhaust corrosion is covered for five years, chassis corrosion is covered for ten years and structural corrosion for twelve years.